Lamar Community College

-Lamar Community College is a public community college in Lamar, Colorado.
-Founded in 1937, it is the smallest member of the Colorado Community College System.
+Lamar Community College (LCC) is a public community college in Lamar, Colorado.
+It was founded in 1937.
+In fall 2022, the college's enrollment was 668, making LCC the smallest member of the Colorado Community College System.

 History

 The college was founded as the Junior College of Southeastern Colorado in 1937.
 The original building still stands at Eighth Street and Walnut.
 It became Lamar Junior College with the creation of a new district in 1946 and changed to Lamar Community College in 1965.
 It became a member of the Colorado Community College System, formerly known as the State System of Community Colleges in 1968.

 With a large campus, it is home to several instructional buildings, residence hall/cafeteria, Wellness Center, and Equine Complex.

-In 2008, the college received a $2 million US Department of Higher Education Title III Strengthening Institutions grant to create three new programs in Science, Technology, Engineering, and Mathematics (STEM) to focus on Secondary Math and Science Education and Sports & Fitness Management; Construction Technology; and Renewable Energy Technology.

 Campus

 The college occupies 115 acre on the southern edge of the City of Lamar on Highway 287.

 Organization and administration

 The college is part of the Colorado Community College System.
 Despite its relative size, it serves a large primary service area of Prowers (Lamar is county seat), Baca, Cheyenne, and Kiowa Counties, in southeastern Colorado, United States and attracts students from across the US and internationally through its offerings and international student program.